High-Functioning Anxiety in High-Achieving Kids | Signs & Support

 You might notice:

-Trouble sleeping or frequent physical complaints (headaches, stomachaches)
+• Trouble sleeping or frequent physical complaints like headaches or stomachaches

-But the truth is—they’re working very hard just to keep it that way.
+But they're working very hard just to keep it that way.

 Why It Often Goes Unnoticed